New to Colonia?

 - !summary economy

 High-Tech and Service economies are much more common.
-On the other hand, as there are numerous known earth-like worlds for a population of only 8,104,100, there are no Terraforming economies.
+On the other hand, there are not yet any Terraforming economies - the colony is small enough not to need the extra living space yet.
 Colony economies are also very rare - in general, Tourism economies have taken their place.

 None of the systems have a high population so supply and demand levels for goods are generally low - however, many of the outlying systems also have low traffic levels, so surpluses and deficits can build up.